The datacontract CLI is an open-source command-line tool for working with data contracts.

 result = data_contract.export(

-export_format="custom", model="orders", server="production", custom_arg="my_custom_arg"
+export_format="custom_exporter", model="orders", server="production", custom_arg="my_custom_arg"

 )